briansimiyuj/doctor-appointment-app/README.md

     LiveChatMessages Component will be a list of messages that will be displayed in the chat.

       1. Retrieve the `messages` state variable from the `LiveChatContext`
+      2. Add a scroll to the bottom of the chat when a new message is added
+      3. If `messages` is empty, display a message saying "Start a conversation with a doctor"
-      2. Loop through the `messages` array and create a LiveChatMessage component for each message and mount it on the LiveChatMessages component and pass `message` as a prop
+      4. Loop through the `messages` array and create a LiveChatMessage component for each message and mount it on the LiveChatMessages component and pass `message` as a prop

       ##### LiveChatMessage Component